Safety and Security

 - Wetmore Avenue

-Students parked at these locations are subject to policy violations issued by Salve Regina Safety and Security in addition to parking tickets by the Newport police.
+Students parked at these locations are subject to violations issued by Salve Regina security in addition to parking tickets issued by the Newport police.